jdomenechb/renew-doctrine-connection/README.md

 You can freely customize the parameter `secondsToRenew`.
 The database connection will be renewed only after the seconds of inactivity you specify in this parameter.
 If it is set to `0` or not set at all, the connection will be renewed before every operation performed to the database.

+For example, a good value to assign to this parameter, in MySQL, is the value of the MySQL system variable `wait_timeout`.